Global industrial production: Order intake in the manufacturing sector – Germany in international comparison – Image: Xpert.Digital

 Developments in the EU

 The EU as a whole showed a significant slowdown in the manufacturing sector in autumn 2024.
-The HCOB PMI® was below the 50.0 threshold for the 30th consecutive month in December 2024, indicating continued contraction.
+The HCOB PMI® remained below the 50.0 threshold for the 30th consecutive month in December 2024, indicating continued contraction.
 Export-oriented industries were particularly hard hit, suffering from weak global demand and geopolitical uncertainties.

 Comparison of developments